gabcoroba/MemoryGame/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

-   [I would try to do sound clips for every character instead of generic sound, make the whole website more thematic and provide some fun feedback, perhaps even use this to make a different, more elaborate program, like a choose your own adventure game or a platformer.]
+   [I would try to do sound clips for every character instead of generic sound, make the whole website more thematic and provide some fun feedback, perhaps even use this to make a different, more elaborate program, like a choose your own adventure game or a platformer!.]

 ## License